This article has links to products and services we love, which we may make commission from.

 If you don’t mind the cooler weather and are ready to avoid the summer camping crowds, take a 40-minute drive south to South Holland to stay at Camp Shabbona Woods (15810 S Torrance Ave).

-Part of the Forest Preserves of Cook County, you can enjoy protected outdoor spaces while staying in a cabin or in your own tent.
+Part of the Forest Preserves of Cook County, you can enjoy protected outdoor spaces while staying in a cabin or your tent.

 Enjoy the fall colors and the beauty of nature, all while staying close to Chicago.